ilkoninn/ilkoninn/README.md

 ### Hi!, I'm Ilkin, but you can call me ilkonin :upside_down_face:
 I'm studying at the Faculty of Computer Science of BSU(Baku State University).
+Also, I am a normal person who tries to learn the computer field and improve myself in this field over time.
+So far I have been involved in many things, including several fields, such as web development, game development, data analytics, etc., and over time I am trying to become a computer person by exploring other fields.
-Also I do Back-End programming with Pyhton-Django.
-In addition to Back-End programming, I also explore interesting aspects of programming, such as Game development, Front-End development, DATA analytics and etc. But I still have little knowledge about these sectors and I would like to prepare projects related to these sectors in the future by researching more information.
+If you want to know what areas I have been involved in until now, you can look at the information I have mentioned below and also the projects I have written about.
+But I still have little knowledge about these sectors and I would like to prepare projects related to these sectors in the future by researching more information.
 So I'm still trying to level up as a player :face_in_clouds:.

 ---